 Monday, August 3, 2020

-Answering Alleged Evidences For The Existence Of A Papacy In The Early Church
+Answering Evidences For The Existence Of A Papacy In The Early Church

 • Discussion:

--This article serves as a rebuttal to the claims of Trent Horn in regards to the question of whether the office of pope is biblical and historical.
+-This article serves as a refutation of claims made by Trent Horn in regards to the question of whether the office of pope withstands biblical and historical scrutiny.
 Each of the author's claims are cited in bold and followed with critical commentary:

 "But didn’t Peter refer to himself as a “fellow elder” and not as “pope” in 1 Peter 5:1?
 Yes, but in this passage Peter is demonstrating humility that he is encouraging other priests to practice.
 He wrote, “Clothe yourselves, all of you, with humility toward one another” (5:5), so exalting his status would have contradicted his message.
 Besides, St. Paul often referred to himself as a mere deacon (see 1 Cor.
 3:5, 2 Cor.
 11:23) and even said he was “the very least of all the saints” (Eph.
 3:8)—but that did not take away from his authority as an apostle.
 Likewise, Peter’s description of himself as an elder does not take away from his authority as being “first” among the apostles (Matt 10:2)."